-Bike seats (commonly known saddles) are a personal thing.
-A comfortable model for one person might cause a brutal pain for another.
+Bike seats (commonly known as saddles) are a personal thing.
+A comfortable model for one person might cause brutal pain for another.

 If the saddle that comes with your bike hurts you, your best chance is to switch to another one.
 What I am about to share here is a thorough guide on how to make a wise saddle purchase.

 The best part is you might not have to buy a new one at all.